The Two Levels of Objects

 A Sub-Object is a child entity that is nested under a Standard Object.
 It cannot exist on its own and is always part of a parent-child relationship.
 Its purpose is to break down the parent’s work.

-• The work has a natural hierarchy: A Project is naturally composed of Tasks.
+- The work has a natural hierarchy: A

 How It Works in Practice